When Should Family Visit Newborn Baby?

 ‘Different Strokes for Different Folks’

-Deciding when is appropriate to have visitors and house guests with your newborn is not a one size fits all situation.
+Deciding when is appropriate to have visitors and house guests with your newborn for the first time is not a one size fits all situation.
 And trust me, I really tried to google the singular “right” universal answer to this question.

 So deciding when is a good time for you and your family to have newborn visitors requires some self-reflection and some thoughtful communication skills with visitors.